 What class is best for me?

 2. Be patient.
 Yoga is a moment by moment practice of awareness.

 3. Focus on being steady and comfortable.

 Descriptions below for classes offered at Barefoot Lizard Yoga studio.

-Why are most classes 75 to 90 minutes in length?
+Why are some classes 75 to 90 minutes in length?

 Two of the most beautiful things about your yoga practice will be "Centering" and "Savasana."

 We begin each yoga class with five to 10 minutes of "centering," a time devoted to everyone in the room, including the teacher.
 Taking these moments to find a comfortable position and to quiet the mind, gives each one of us the opportunity to quietly celebrate what we have put forth an effort to do, and that is to simply be there.